Garabí-Panambi Hydroelectric Complex: Early proposals

 Transnational projects on the Uruguay River have a long history.

-In a convention between Argentina and Brazil signed on 14 March 1972 three sites were selected: Roncador, or Panambí, with 2,700MW, Garabi with 1,800MW and San Pedro with 1,700MW.
+In a convention between Argentina and Brazil signed on 14 March 1972 three sites were selected: Roncador, or Panambí, with 2,700 MW, Garabi with 1,800 MW and San Pedro with 1,700 MW.

 Arguments in favor of the projects were that they would support development of the local and regional economies, would help make the two countries independent of external energy suppliers by using a renewable resource, and would avoid using hard currency resources.

 In 1973 an agreement was made between Agua y Energía Eléctrica (AyE) of Argentina and ELETROBRAS of Brazil to study the potential of the middle section of the Uruguay and its tributary the Pepirí-Guazú.

 A hydroelectric complex with dams at San Pedro, Garabí and Roncador-Panambí was considered most suitable, and the results of initial technical and economic studies were presented in 1977.

 The governments signed a treaty in 1980 covering guidelines for construction and energy production.

 The basic design of the Garabí Hydroelectric Project was delivered in 1986, and in 1988 was jointly agreed as a project between the two countries.

-The 1988 plan envisioned a Garabí reservoir elevation of 94 m, installed capacity of 1,800MW and annual production of 6,000GWh.
+The 1988 plan envisioned a Garabí reservoir elevation of 94 m, installed capacity of 1,800 MW and annual production of 6,000GWh.

 The dam would flood about 81000 ha, with roughly the same area flooded in each country.

-The Roncador dam would have a reservoir elevation of 164 m and installed capacity of 2,800MW.
+The Roncador dam would have a reservoir elevation of 164 m and installed capacity of 2,800 MW.

 It would flood the Uruguay River valley in the region of the Moconá/Yucuma Falls, and part of the Turvo State Park.

 The prospect of losing the falls and a protected area of rich biodiversity caused renewed opposition by environmental and social movements.

 The project was halted in 1991 due to changes in the energy sectors in Argentina and Brazil.

 In 1994 completed or under construction hydroelectric projects in the region included the Ilha Solteira Dam, Jupiá Dam, Três Irmãos Dam, Porto Primavera Dam, Itaipu Dam and Yacyretá Dam on the Paraná River and the Roncador/Panambí Dam, Garabí Dam, São Pedro Dam and Salto Grande Dam on the Uruguay River.

 Planning for the Garabí Hydroelectric Project was restarted in 1996 but was handicapped by economic crises in both countries and growing resistance by civil society movements due to the environmental and social impact.